Software Guide16 min read

 5.2 Tracking Data

 The tracking data on the Protocol tab is organized in a tree structure.
 For example, if the number of animals is 3, for each frame, there are three rows, each for one animal and a parent row.
-To expand the data grid, double click on the left keyboard mouse; to collapse the data grid, double click on the right keyboard mouse.
+To expand the data grid, double click with the left mouse button; to collapse the data grid, double click with the right mouse button.

 5.3 Result Tables